usccolumbia/matsynthesis/README.md

 # matsynthesis
 Materials Synthesizability Prediction

-## Papers on machine learning for proteins
+## Papers on machine learning for materials and molecule synthesis

 ### Background

-We recently released a [review](https://arxiv.org/abs/1811.10775) of machine learning methods in protein engineering, but the field changes so fast and there are so many new papers that any static document will inevitably be missing important work.
-This format also allows us to broaden the scope beyond engineering-specific applications.
-We hope that this will be a useful resource for people interested in the field.

-To the best of our knowledge, this is the first public, collaborative list of machine learning papers on protein applications.
+To the best of our knowledge, this is the first public, collaborative list of machine learning papers on materials synthesis.
 We try to classify papers based on a combination of their applications and model type.
 If you have suggestions for other papers or categories, please make a pull request or issue!

 ### Format